IlijaRa/ServiceShop/README.md

 * Visual Studio 2019 (or higher)
 * MSSQL - SQL Server Management Studio (or any other IDE for managing SQL infrastucture)
 * Balsamiq Wireframes (to open file with wireframes)

+# Set up a database:

+Warning : Scripts "CREATE TABLE-script" and "INSERT INTO-script" are customized directly for MSSQL, but with a slight change can be used for other IDEs.

+### Steps: